Civil service: India

-In India, the Civil Service is defined as "appointive positions by the Government in connection with the affairs of the Union and includes a civilian in a Defence Service, except positions in the Indian Armed Forces."
-The members of civil service serve at the pleasure of the President of India and Article 311 of the constitution protects them from politically motivated or vindictive action.

-The Civil Services of India can be classified into three types—the All India Services, the Central Civil Services (Group A and B) and State/Provincial Civil Services.
-The recruits are university graduates (or above) selected through a rigorous system of examinations, called the Civil Services Examination (CSE) and its technical counterpart known as the Engineering Services Examination (ESE) both conducted by the Union Public Service Commission (UPSC).
-The entry into the State Civil Services is through a competitive examination conducted by every state public service commission.
+In India, civil servants are selected as per the Constitution of India.
+Civil servants serve at the pleasure of the President of India.
+The civil services of India can be classified into two types—the All India Services and the Central Civil Services (Group A and B).
+The recruits are university graduates selected through three phase exams such as the Civil Services Examination (CSE) or the Engineering Services Examination (ESE) among others, conducted by the Union Public Service Commission (UPSC).
+Additionally, there are also State Civil Services.
+The state civil servants are selected through an examination conducted by state public service commissions.
+State civil servants serve at the pleasure of the Governor.

-Senior positions in civil service are listed and named in the Order of Precedence of India.

 Japan

 Pakistan

 In Pakistan the FPSC (Federal Public Service Commission) conducts a competitive examination for the Central Superior Services of Pakistan and other civil-service posts; Pakistan inherited this system from the British Raj-era Indian Civil Service.

 Pakistan has federal civil servants serving in federal government offices, with staff selected through the Federal Public Service Commission.
 Similarly, Pakistani provinces select their own public servants through provincial Public Service Commissions.
 The federal services have some quota against provincial posts, while provincial services have some quota in federal services.